linagora/TED/README.md

 ## Get started

-Will start a MongoDB + TabbitMQ Ted server.
+Will start a MongoDB + RabbitMQ Ted server.
 If you want to configure Ted with Cassandra/Keyspaces or SQS, go to the complete documentation.

 #### 1. Go to the right directory